 There are also some important rules and factors that you should not forget:

 - Tattoo – In Japan some places prohibit entry with a tattoo.
 You should try to find a place that allows entry with it, or if it's small, try to hide it in some way.
-I don't recommend it, it can cause problems;
+I don't recommend it can cause problems;

 Tips for bathing in hot springs